Features

 Depending on the financier, you will be required to deposit a down payment of between 5 per cent to 20 per cent of the property upfront.
 The more the down payment the more you will reduce the cost of the mortgage in the long run.

-Additionally there are a number of costs incurred by the buyer during the processing stage.
-These fees include cost of appraisal, legal services, professional valuation, transfers and registration which totals up to approximately 10 per cent of the property price.
+Additionally, there are several costs incurred by the buyer during the processing stage.
+These fees include the cost of appraisal, legal services, professional valuation, transfers and registration which totals up to approximately 10 per cent of the property price.